Path-Consistency with Prefix Enhancement for Efficient Inference in LLMs: Evaluation

 \subsubsection{Result Analysis}

-\textbf{Reducing Error and Redundancy:} In Section \ref{sec:characterization}, we characterize the challenges of self-consistency.
+\textbf{Reducing Error and Redundancy:} In \cref{sec:characterization}, we characterized the challenges of self-consistency.
 On one hand, it wastes computational resources on incorrect branches.
-On the other hand, it repeats the same computations without obtaining useful intermediate information.
-Figure \ref{fig:Error and Redundant} shows the changes in the proportion of tokens generated by path-consistency on correct or incorrect reasoning paths.
+On the other hand, it repeats the same computations without obtaining useful intermediate information. \Cref{fig:Error and Redundant} shows the changes in the proportion of tokens generated by path-consistency on correct or incorrect reasoning paths.
 The results show a decrease in the number of tokens wasted on incorrect branches.
 Additionally, for correct branches, there is a significant reduction in redundant tokens, which greatly improves efficiency while maintaining accuracy.

 \textbf{Hyperparameters Analysis:} We explored the impact of prefix extraction frequency on path-consistency.
-With the setting of 20 branches, if the highest prefix level is set to level-3, the prefix is extracted every 5 branches; if the highest prefix level is level-4, the prefix is extracted every 4 branches. \cref{tab:level} indicates that maintaining the highest prefix level at level-3 preserves higher task accuracy.
-Increasing the highest prefix level enables a more aggressive prefix selection strategy, leading to a more noticeable acceleration in inference.
+With the setting of 20 branches, if the highest prefix level is set to level-3, the prefix is extracted every 5 branches; if the highest prefix level is level-4, the prefix is extracted every 4 branches. \Cref{tab:level} indicates that maintaining the highest prefix level at level-3 preserves higher task accuracy.
+Increasing the highest level enables a more aggressive strategy, leading to a more noticeable acceleration.